 Good Sports Resources

-We’ve created some great resources that parents and coaches can use to help them better how they support children in sport and ultimately make them fall in love with sport!
+We’ve created some great resources that parents and coaches can use to help them better understand how they support children in sport.

 Good Sports Articles

-Read our articles and blogs on how we can create positive sporting experiences for children no matter if you are a parent, coach, sports leader or teacher.
+Read our articles and blogs on how you can create positive sporting experiences for children no matter if you are a parent, caregiver, coach, sports leader or teacher.

-Good Sports is led by Aktive – Auckland Sport and Recreation, and funded by Sport New Zealand, New Zealand Community Trust, Massey University and AUT University.
+Good Sports is led by Aktive, and funded by Sport New Zealand, New Zealand Community Trust, Massey University and AUT University.